 We are currently involved in, and may in the future be involved in, legal proceedings, claims, and government investigations in the ordinary course of business, including legal proceedings with third parties asserting infringement of their intellectual property rights.
-For example, in April 2015, Synchronoss Technologies, Inc., a public company that provides cloud-based products, filed a patent infringement lawsuit against us in the United States District Court for the District of New Jersey, claiming three counts of patent infringement and seeking injunctive relief.
-The case was subsequently transferred to the United States District Court for the Northern District of California.
+For example, in April 2015, Synchronoss Technologies, Inc. ("Synchronoss"), a public company that provides cloud-based products, filed a patent infringement lawsuit against us in the United States District Court for the District of New Jersey, claiming three counts of patent infringement and seeking injunctive relief.
+The case was subsequently transferred to the United States District Court for the Northern District of California, and at summary judgment, the court resolved all claims in our favor.
+Synchronoss has filed a notice of appeal; we intend to vigorously oppose Synchronoss' basis for appeal.
 We do not currently believe that this matter is likely to have a material adverse impact on our consolidated results of operations, cash flows, or our financial position.
-We intend to vigorously defend this lawsuit, and believe we have valid defenses to the claims.
 However, any litigation is inherently uncertain, and any judgment or injunctive relief entered against us or any adverse settlement could materially and adversely impact our business, results of operations, financial condition, and prospects.